francis-mwakidoshi/Integration/docs/RUNNING_AND_TESTING.md

 {"status":"UP"}
 ```

-If this fails, check that MySQL is running on port 3307 and credentials match `application.yml`.
-See [HELP.md](../HELP.md) and [KUBERNETES_TROUBLESHOOTING.md](KUBERNETES_TROUBLESHOOTING.md) for database connection issues.
+If this fails, check that MySQL is running on port 3307 and credentials match `application.yml`

 ---